-At the month-end of December 2019 and in average of 2019, the Brokerage Firm did not hold available-for-sale securities position.
+At the month-end of December 2020, the Brokerage Firm did not hold available-for-sale securities position.

 The available-for-sale securities, to be an integral part of the balance sheet's manage, are monitored under the aforementioned sensitivity measures (economic value and margin sensitivity).